ministryofjustice/opg-use-an-lpa/docs/architecture/decisions/0023-lpa-data-format.md

 -----------------
 *  attorneyActDecisions is renamed whenTheLpaCanBeUsed
 * "caseAttorneyJointly": true, "caseAttorneyJointlyAndJointlyAndSeverally": false, "caseAttorneyJointlyAndSeverally": false, "caseAttorneySingular": false, are replaced by 1 enum - "howAttorneysMakeDecisions": "jointly"   TODO clarify we will go straight to new enum internally
-* "caseSubtype": "hw", is replaced by "lpaType": "personal-welfare"  TODO mention for PF  menetion value mappings
+* "caseSubtype": "hw", is replaced by "lpaType": "personal-welfare"  , "pfa" is replaced by "property-and-affairs"
 *  "lifeSustainingTreatment": "Option B", renamed to e:g "lifeSustainingTreatmentOption": "option-a"  - make this an enum internally
 *  withdrawnDate renamed withdrawnAt
 * "registrationDate": "2024-06-04", renamed registrationAt